 Sample HOA Rules and Regulations for Holiday Decorations

 Holiday decorations are the norm for most people looking to make their holiday season celebrations more festive and cheery.
-If you live in an HOA community, you should check the HOA rules and regulations about holiday decorations before you decorate your home exteriors.
+If you live in an HOA community, you should before you decorate your home exteriors.
 Going against HOA rules often leads to dire consequences, including fines and liens.

 However, consider appealing if you feel the HOA board has unjustifiably fined you for an alleged holiday decorations violation.
 DoNotPay can help with this process.
 We will generate a formal appeals letter for you outlining your rights as a homeowner.
 We will also argue the alleged violation was either a mistake or unfair due to selective enforcement.